diexban/SQL-Test-FT/README.md

 *drop table if exists Users;*

 The first part of the file calls the drop function which tells the database that If the table exists, delete it.
-I implemented it just so I can run any new modifications to the script without creating a "table already exist error" this is just for testing purposes
+I implemented it just so I can run any new modifications to the script without creating a "table already exist error" this is just for testing purposes.

+-- Create Users Table

+*CREATE TABLE Users (*

+  *UserId INT PRIMARY KEY IDENTITY(1,1),*

+  *UserName VARCHAR(50) UNIQUE NOT NULL,*

+  *Password VARCHAR(50) NOT NULL*